rekalogika/rekalogika.dev/docs/mapper/00-intro.md

 * Option to read & write to private properties.
 * Migrate engine to `symfony/type-info`.
 * Auto-detect static factory method.
+* Use our own interface for proxy objects.

 ## License

 MIT